jonny-ervine/docker-centos-couchpotato/README.md

     cat /<config directory on host>/logs/couchpotato.log

 Please note that the SELinux permissions of the config and downloads directories may need to be changed/corrected as necessary.
+[Currently chcon -Rt svirt_sandbox_file_t <directory>]